How does it affect me?

 How can we prevent it?

 The best way to prevent infection is to avoid being exposed to the virus that causes COVID-19.
-CDC recommends simple everyday actions to help prevent the spread of respiratory diseases, including:
+CDC recommends everyday actions to help prevent the spread of respiratory diseases, including:

 Avoid close contact with people who are sick.